FreezePhoenix/albot-cpp/README.md

 Finally, edit bot.json's fetch property to false.
 Then, run `./albot-cpp`, watch it build your code, and run it!

+## FAQ

+Q: I can't find a library that's required to compile.
+What should I do?
+A: Check to see if you can find it using their instructions on their github.
+You may have to manually install it.
+Alternatively, use our docker script!

+Q: Where are all of the builtin functions?
+A: ALBot-CPP is designed to be very lightweight, and we only define the bare minimum to interact with the game.
+We leave it as an exercise to the user to implement more functionality.
+However, we may have some pre-written functionality in the future, like pathfinding.

 ## Thanks for using it!

 If you do use this, I would be glad to know, I'm `Aria / Freeze#4333` on discord, if you have any suggestions or changes that you would like to be made, just let me know!